-The real dilemma with this bread is how not to eat the whole thing.
+The real dilemma with this bread is how not to eat the whole thing in one sitting.
 You start pulling off little twisty bites and just can’t stop.
 Which isn’t a huge problem seeing as the entire recipe has only 1 stick of butter, 6 tablespoons of chocolate chips, and less than 3/4 cup sugar.
 It’s remarkable.
 I almost want to call it a healthy loaf, but I’ll resist.
-I will say that this babka is better for you (better being relative) than most pumpkin or banana breads in terms of both fat and calories.
+I will say that this chocolate babka is better for you (better being relative) than most pumpkin or banana breads in terms of both fat and calories.

 Spread the calories, that’s my motto.
 A friend in need deserves a babka indeed.